mvtavares/fabric-k8s/docs/NETWORK.md

 - [Registering and enrolling identities with a CA](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/use_CA.html#registering-and-enrolling-identities-with-a-ca)
 - [Create the local MSP of a node](https://hyperledger-fabric-ca.readthedocs.io/en/latest/deployguide/use_CA.html#create-the-local-msp-of-a-node)

-In the test network, each organization includes a function that wraps the registration, enrollment, and MSP aggregation into a series of fabric-ca-client calls.
-[The script](../scripts/test_network.sh) will be executed directly on the org's ECert CA pod, with access to the persistent volume for storage of the MSP and TLS certificates.
+In the network, each organization includes a function that wraps the registration, enrollment, and MSP aggregation into a series of fabric-ca-client calls.
+[The script](../scripts/create_network.sh) will be executed directly on the org's ECert CA pod, with access to the persistent volume for storage of the MSP and TLS certificates.
 While this is largely boilerplate scripting, the process is straightforward:  For each node in the network, we'll use the CAs to generate TLS+MSP certificates, bundling into an MSP with a `config.yaml` specifying the fabric roles associated with